 Mentally stimulating conversations appeal to them, and they will discuss anything and everything they can.
 Debating can be a type of endearment for a Five, as they enjoy getting to hear the rebuttal of the opposing side.
-A Five desires a good debate, as they get to grow their knowledge on the subject, all the while getting to prove the pre-existing knowledge they have.
+A Five desires a good debate, as they get to grow their knowledge on the subject while getting to prove the pre-existing knowledge they have.

 Disinterest in Style